markhgn/markhgn.github.io/_posts/2013-01-20-are-content-marketers-wilfully-delusional.md

 The assumptions I’m making are as follows:

-* A brand creates content to fulfill a business objective, be it to affect perception, better inform a prospect of the features of a product, to deal with common customer questions; this is the ‘marketing’ part of ‘content marketing’
+* A brand publishes items to web pages to fulfill business objectives, be it to affect perception, better inform a prospect of the features of a product, to deal with common customer questions, etc. This is the ‘marketing’ part of ‘content marketing’
-* To achieve this objective the content must reach a significant audience, i.e. a lot of the ‘right’ people for your product or service, or people those people listen to
+* To achieve this objective a significant number of people must read these pages, or the messages carried by these pages must be discussed by people to whom your potential customers will listen
-* This particular content we’re discussing is not a product description on a page at the point-of-sale, it is generally additional content such as that which appears on the ‘company blog’, a micro-site, sub-domain or similar
+* These pages we’re discussing are not product descriptions at the point-of-sale, they are additional pieces of marketing such as that which appears on the ‘company blog’, a micro-site, sub-domain or similar
-* Given this content costs money to both produce and then support there is a point at which the audience it serves is too small for it to be cost-effective to bother devoting the resources to producing that content
+* Given this costs money to both produce and then support there is a point at which the number of people that see it are too few in number for it to be cost-effective to bother devoting the resources to producing it
-* Attention, like pretty much every other behaviour on the web, follows a power law distribution; for a page to be looked at it has to have links pointing to it
+* Attention, like pretty much every other behaviour on the web, follows a long tail distribution; for a page to be looked at it has to have links pointing to it
 * A ‘page view’ is apropos of nothing and no indication that a page has been properly looked at; readers form a tiny minority of visitors

-I suggest at this point reading [Identifying Your Real Readers](http://www.baekdal.com/insights/identifying-your-real-readers-not-just-traffic/1322A8735C24475F940B7FA779331C95B4159869BE6E5702BE016D7DCDB7A996) by Thomas Baekdal, who explains this in great detail.
-He is well worth subscribing to as his posts are always excellent.
+I suggest reading [Identifying Your Real Readers](http://www.baekdal.com/insights/identifying-your-real-readers-not-just-traffic/1322A8735C24475F940B7FA779331C95B4159869BE6E5702BE016D7DCDB7A996) by Thomas Baekdal, who explains this in great detail.
+He is well worth subscribing to as his posts are excellent.

 A reader is someone who actually reads the article, which means:

-* They need to scroll from the top to the bottom in a time-frame indicative of someone actually paying attention to the content contained therein
+* They need to scroll from the top to the bottom in a time-frame indicative of someone actually paying attention to what's on the page
-* They need to read several articles in a session or across multiple sessions on different devices, not just visit a single article never to return
+* They need to read several pages in a session or across multiple sessions on different devices, not just visit a single page never to return
-* They need to be a repeat visitor; this tells you they are finding your content of significant value to want to come back to refer to what they have seen and to read more
+* They need to be a repeat visitor; this tells you they are finding what's on offer of significant value to want to come back to refer to what they have seen and to read more
-* Finally they need to have not been referred from somewhere else, they should be your readers, not someone else’s readers who are popping by for a quick look; referrals might turn into readers, but they are not yet a reader on that first visit to one article
+* Finally they need to have not been referred from somewhere else, they should be your readers, not someone else’s readers who are popping by for a quick look; referrals might turn into readers, but they are not yet a reader on that first visit to a single page

-A content destination is about readers not visitors or page views.
-It is a really difficult challenge to develop and sustain such a space.
+A destination wesbite is about readers not visitors or page views.
+It's a really difficult challenge to develop and sustain such a space.
 Not even professional publishers are succeeding at making it work profitably.

 In the [next part of this post](http://markhigginson.co.uk/2013/01/21/are-content-marketers-wilfully-delusional-examples/) I will cover some specific examples to see if this can work for a 'brand' rather than a 'publisher'.